binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 ### Lack of Segmentation {#network-identify-risks-lack-of-segmentation}

-Similar to the "[Overly Permissive File Permissions, Ownership and Lack of Segmentation](#vps-identify-risks-unnecessary-and--vulnerable-services-overly-permissive-file-permissions-ownership-and-lack-of-segmentation)" section in the VPS chapter, here we focus on the same concept but at the network layer.
+Similar to the "[Overly Permissive File Permissions, Ownership and Lack of Segmentation](#vps-identify-risks-unnecessary-and-vulnerable-services-overly-permissive-file-permissions-ownership-and-lack-of-segmentation)" section in the VPS chapter, here we focus on the same concept but at the network layer.

 Network segmentation is the act of splitting a network of computers that share network resources into multiple sub networks, whether it be real via routers, layer three switches, or virtual via VLANs.

 Without segmentation, attackers once on the network have direct access to the resources on that network.

-Having all or many resources of different trust boundaries on a monolithic network does nothing to constrain attackers or the transfer of malware.
-When we talk about trust boundaries we're talking about a configured firewall rather than just a router.
+Having all or many resources from different trust boundaries on a monolithic network does nothing to constrain attackers or the transfer of malware.
+When we talk about trust boundaries we are talking about a configured firewall rather than just a router.
 A router routes, a firewall should deny or drop everything other than what you specify.
 That is right, it requires some thought of what should be allowed to enter the gateway interface and how it is then treated.

 A good example of lack of segmentation is what is currently happening with the explosion of IoT devices.
 Why would your house-hold appliances need to be on the internet other than to perform unnecessary tasks, like a fridge ordering food, or an oven being able to tell you when your dinner is cooked, or worse, providing functionality to turn the appliance on and off, or worse still, being [commandeered by attackers](http://www.mirror.co.uk/news/technology-science/technology/hackers-use-fridge-send-spam-3046733#) to do their bidding which is quite common now for home appliances that have next to no consciousness of security.
 Even if these functions were considered important enough to reveal open sockets from your home to the internet, surely it would be much safer to have these devices on a network segment with the least of privileges available, tight egress filtering, encrypted communications, and someone that knows how to configure the firewall rules on the segments gateway.